JabRef/jabmap/README.md

 _More about this workaround in [this issue](https://github.com/electron-userland/electron-builder/issues/8149)_.

-On Linux, there is a bug with npm and optional dependencies (See [this issue](https://github.com/npm/cli/issues/4828).
+On Linux and Mac, there is a bug with npm and optional dependencies (See [this issue](https://github.com/npm/cli/issues/4828).
 Should you encounter this bug after running `npm install`, remove the `package-lock.json` file and `node-modules` directory and run `npm i`.
 Then, simply continue with step 2.

 ### Starting
 After a successful build you can finally start the app located at `./electron-dist/win-unpacked/JabMap.exe`.

 _Optionally you can install it by opening_ `./electron-dist/JabMap Setup 1.0.0.exe`

-## 🤖 Getting the server running
-As mentioned above, several features are handled by JabRef's HTTP server.
-Currently you have to start it manually:

-First clone our [JabRef's fork repository](https://github.com/iloveskittles82/jabref) (_Note: It is recommended to complete this step of_ [_JabRef's setup guide_](https://devdocs.jabref.org/getting-into-the-code/guidelines-for-setting-up-a-local-workspace/intellij-12-build.html)).

-After you cloned the repository, open it in editor of your choice (_IDEA works well for this_) and locate the `jabsrv/src/test/rest-api.http` file.

-Follow the steps described at the top of the file to start the server.

-_Alternatively_ you can do the following:
-1. Open `ServerCLI` file located at `./jabsrv-cli/src/main/java/org.jabref.http.server.cli`
-2. Execute its `main()` method

-More about starting the server in [JabRef's server documentation](https://devdocs.jabref.org/code-howtos/http-server.html)